 This course introduces the student to the treatment of neurological conditions and arthritic pathologies that may be presented in a massage therapy practice.
 The lab component will incorporate the material and concepts presented in anatomy, physiology, pathology and previous massage theory courses.
 This will reinforce the student's ability to perform a safe and effective treatment.
 Students will consolidate theory and treatment applications relevant to the clinical presentations discussed.
 (P- MASG2008 Clinical Practice 2 or P- MASG2001 Massage Assessment, Treatment and Practice 2) and C- BIOL2002 Pathology 3

-This course continues with the student's experience in the public clinic.
-Students will have to meet certain competencies related to previous and current courses.
+Students continue their experience in the public clinic, practicing skills, professionalism, reflection and related interjurisdictional competencies at an advanced level.
 Emphasis will be placed on further developing the critical thinking skills of the clinicians through the creation of treatment plans, exercise prescription, client self-care and the evaluation of the treatment plan.